bekk/bekk-christmas/post/kotlin/get-started-with-kotlin-in-an-existing-project.md

 ---
 calendar: kotlin
 post_year: 2019
-post_day: 2
+post_day: 1
-title: Get started with Kotlin in your existing Java project!
+title: Get started with Kotlin!
 image: 'https://images.pexels.com/photos/2166/flight-sky-earth-space.jpg'
 ingress: >-
-  So, you've read about Kotlin and many of its cool features, how do you actually get startet with it in your existing Java projects?
+  Welcome to the Bekk 2019 Kotlin christmas calender!
+In the days leading up to christmas, we will present you with 24 articles, one for each day, about different topics regarding Kotlin.
+To start of, we would like to show you how to get started with Kotlin in your existing Java project.
 links:
   - title: Using Maven
     url: 'https://kotlinlang.org/docs/reference/using-maven.html'